faqs

 What is Bill 2, the Alberta Pension Protection Act?

-The Alberta Pension Protection Act was introduced by the Government of Alberta this fall, and is meant to provide Albertans with certain assurances about a potential APP.
-First and foremost, this Act, if passed, would require Alberta to hold a referendum on an Alberta Pension Plan before it could come into effect.
-That legislation also provides other protections–it would mandate that an APP would have to offer the same, or better, pension benefits, the same, or lower premiums, and mandate that all pension funds could only be used to establish and operate an APP.
+The Alberta Pension Protection Act was passed by the Government of Alberta in fall 2023, and is meant to provide Albertans with certain assurances about a potential APP.
+First and foremost, this Act requires Alberta to hold a referendum on an Alberta Pension Plan before it could come into effect.
+That legislation also provides other protections–it mandates that an APP would have to offer the same, or better, pension benefits, the same, or lower premiums, and that all pension funds could only be used to establish and operate an APP.